Drugs Sale and Distribution in Phoenix, Arizona

 Intending to sell dangerous drugs or narcotics is a class 2 felony, carrying a minimum sentence of 4 years and a maximum sentence of 10 years in prison.
 Intending to sell prescription drugs is the least serious of the possession-with-intent charges, as a class 6 felony.
 It carries a maximum prison sentence of 1.5 years.
 All prescription drug crimes come with a $1,000 fine.

 When determining consequences for selling drugs, the Arizona courts take into account the amount of drugs, the type of drugs, and the history of the accused.
 Fines, community service, and probation are common consequences, and prison is a possibility for drug-related crimes.
 On the federal level, 50% of prisoners are incarcerated for drug-related crimes.
 However, for first-time offenders and those suffering with drug addiction, Arizona courts favor less extreme consequences.
-Many found guilty of drug offenses face probation and addiction treatment rather than prison time, provided they have good lawyers.
+Many found guilty of drug offenses face probation and addiction treatment rather than prison time, provided they have good Phoenix drug sale and distribution lawyers.